-Each year the Board of Trustees sets the target allocation for the Permanent Fund’s investments.
-When considering the asset allocation each year, the Board doesn’t try to time the markets or focus on short-term market conditions.
-Instead, the Board builds a portfolio that will provide a more stable return under a variety of market conditions.
+Each year, the Trustees sets the target allocation for the Permanent Fund’s investments.
+The Board attempts to balance the anticipated risks within the portfolio with the return potential of different mixes of assets.
+When considering the asset allocation, the Board does not try to time markets or focus on short-term market conditions.
+Instead, the Board engineers a portfolio that will provide a diversified and compelling long-term return under a variety of potential market conditions.

 At the 2016 Annual Board of Trustees meeting, the Trustees approved a target allocation structure that is organized by growth and income investment objectives, and reflects the liquidity character of each investment.
 The shift to organizing by Investment Objective and Liquidity reflects APFC’s focus on increasing the efficiency of its portfolio, identifying return targets commensurate with the risks undertaken for each investment.

 The new structure defines 6 asset classes organized according to "investment objective" (i.e., Growth or Income) and liquidity—(1) Public Equities, (2) Fixed-Income Plus, (3) Private Equity & Special Opportunities, (4) Real Estate, (5) Infrastructure, and (6) Absolute Return Strategies, in addition to cash and asset allocation.

 Asset classes are managed by a dedicated team of investment professionals focused on achieving best-in-class overall performance, and include:

 Public equities (stocks) represent a share of ownership in public exchange-traded companies.
 The Permanent Fund owns shares in more than 3,000 corporations around the world diversified by investment type and geography.